andreagemelli/doc2graph/README.md

 The project can be customized either changing directly `configs/base.yaml` file or providing these flags when calling `src/main.py`.

 **Features**
- - --add-geom: True / False (to add positional features to graph nodes)
+ - --add-geom: bool (to add positional features to graph nodes)
- - --add-embs: True / False (to add textual features to graph nodes)
+ - --add-embs: bool (to add textual features to graph nodes)
- - --add-hist: True / False (to add visual features to graph nodes)
+ - --add-hist: bool (to add visual features to graph nodes)
- - --add-visual: True / False (to add visual features to graph nodes)
+ - --add-visual: bool (to add visual features to graph nodes)
- - --add-eweights: True / False (to add polar relative coordinates between nodes to graph edges)
+ - --add-eweights: bool (to add polar relative coordinates between nodes to graph edges)

 **Data**
  - --src-data: string [FUNSD, PAU or CUSTOM] (CUSTOM still under dev)